A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 During our time in the Sacred Valley, we will have a chance to immerse ourselves in some of the deep cultural or spiritual practices, guided by Andean masters and local artisans.
 Each experience opens a window into the living traditions of the indigenous Quechua world and the mystical heart of the Andes.

-🌺 Despacho Ceremony to Pachamama — a heartfelt offering to Mother Earth, a ritual where a shaman builds a mandala of flowers, grains, sweets, and coca to offer gratitude or intentions, inviting for new beginnings, travel protection, healing, and blessings
+🌺 Despacho Ceremony to Pachamama — a heartfelt offering to Mother Earth, a ritual where a shaman builds a mandala of flowers, grains, sweets, and coca to offer gratitude or intentions, inviting new beginnings, travel protection, healing, and blessings

-🏺 Ceramic or Pottery Creation hands-on experience, a traditional workshop in the Sacred Valley
+🏺 Ceramic or Pottery Creation - hands-on experience, a traditional workshop in the Sacred Valley

 Highlights and places to be visited